top of page

 The Making of a Great Leader

-Solid Self-Confidence Sets You Up to Live and Lead Well
+Solid Confidence Sets You Up to Live and Lead Well

 When you live and act from a place of confidence, you're free to pursue and express God's plan wholeheartedly.
-You're no longer consumed with self-protection.
-Your brain has more space for creativity and problem-solving.
-Because your self-belief has been rewired to align with God’s truth, you are more able to step into the good works He prepared for you with clarity, boldness, and faith.
+You're no longer consumed with protecting yourself.
+You have greater capacity for creativity, problem-solving, and serving others.
+As your thinking becomes more aligned with God's truth, you're better able to step into the good works He prepared for you with clarity, courage, and faith.

-In conclusion, confidence helps you show up better, connect more deeply, and lead more powerfully.
-It’s essential for anyone looking to pioneer new ideas and inspire those around them.
+In conclusion, confidence helps you show up better, connect more deeply, and lead more effectively.
+It's essential for anyone looking to pioneer new ideas and inspire those around them.

 Comments